top of page

 ABOUT ERIC

-I am a postdoctoral researcher in the Marine Affairs Program at Dalhousie University.
-I currently study the ecophysiology and genomics of triploid mussels farmed in Atlantic Canada.
-My research aims to identify and validate genetic markers of thermal and hypoxia tolerance that will help the industry sustainably expand despite the challenges of climate change.
-I am co-supervised by Dr. Ramón Filgueira and Dr. Tiago Hori.
+Previously, I was postdoctoral researcher at Dalhousie University.
+I studied the ecophysiology and genomics of farmed bivalves in Atlantic Canada.
+My research helped identify genetic markers of upper thermal tolerance in blue mussels that will help the industry sustainably expand despite the challenges of climate change.
+I also investigated how genetic selection may be able to assist the oyster sector in managing MSX disease.

 I appreciate hands-on teaching and was the Instructor for OCSC 3000 - Aquaculture Principles and Practices.
 Before that, I enjoyed being the Lab Demonstrator for this same course three years in a row.
 I still guest lecture in several other courses at Memorial University on topics related to aquaculture biotechnology.